 Our objective here on ChristianUniversalism.com has been to show how the underlying Storyline emerging from both Arminian and Calvinistic camps has been pointing and supporting that of the Ultimate Restoration of all creation.

-For the Calvinists this has been observed through their insistence that the Scriptures declare God to be the Sovereign Lord over His creation including our salvation noting that no plan of His can be “thwarted.”
+For the Calvinists this has been observed through their insistence that the Scriptures declare God to be the Sovereign Lord over His creation including our salvation noting that His grace never fails to draw whom He sets His love upon.
 As the Arminians point out it should not be difficult for the Calvinists to make the leap to universalism since they believe that all God desires and decrees will be fulfilled and that all whom Christ died for must be saved.

 We have come to see that they are both right; but partly right and partly wrong.
 We submit to you, since there is no possible way to reconcile these two different views of God, that the God who desires that all people be saved is the SAME GOD that will is able to make it happen!
 But if you do not believe this, as an Evangelical you must live in this tension created by your brothers and sisters in Christ who believe very opposite things.
 This is the climate Graham has lived in for his 80 years as a young adult and adult evangelist.
 He has been witness to a litany of infightings and divisions created by the denominations of men.
 No wonder he yearned for a “third way.”
 And how remarkable he remained a loving and hopeful man in spite of it all!